seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Or dead, or sleeping on him?
 But dead rather;
 For nature doth abhor to make his bed
 With the defunct, or sleep upon the dead.
-Let’s see the boy’s face.
+Let's see the boy's face.

 **Captain**
-He’s alive, my lord.
+He's alive, my lord.

 **CAIUS LUCIUS**
-He’ll then instruct us of this body.
+He'll then instruct us of this body.
 Young one,
 Inform us of thy fortunes, for it seems
 They crave to be demanded.
 Who is this
 Thou makest thy bloody pillow?
 Or who was he
 That, otherwise than noble nature did,
-Hath alter’d that good picture?
-What’s thy interest
+Hath alter'd that good picture?
+What's thy interest
 In this sad wreck?
 How came it?
 Who is it?
 What art thou?